ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Experiments

-First, the elementwise and blockwise Autoregressive Neural TensorNet models consistently outperform the pure neural network PixelCNN model.
-This agrees with Theorem~\ref{thm:expr} that both elementwise and blockwise ANTN have greater expressivity than autoregressive neural networks.

-Second, in all cases the Autoregressive Neural TensorNets surpass the corresponding DMRG on which they are based.
-For example, even in the $8\times8$ system size with the $J_2=0.5$ Hamiltonian in which DMRG 1024 outperforms the elementwise ANTN, the elementwise ANTN still significantly improves on the base DMRG 8 result from which it began.
-It is consistent with Theorem.~\ref{thm:expr} and Theorem.~\ref{thm:expr2} that ANTN is more expressive than tensor network.
+\textbf{Comparison between ANTN and MPS.} In all cases the ANTN surpasses the MPS with the corresponding bond dimension on which they are based.
+For example, even in the $10\times10$ system with $J_2>0.5$, where MPS with a bond dimension of 1024 outperforms the ANTN, the elementwise ANTN still significantly improves on the base MPS with a bond dimension of 8 and the blockwise ANTN improves on the base MPS with a bond dimension of 70.
+It is consistent with Theorem.~\ref{thm:expr} and Theorem.~\ref{thm:expr2} that ANTN is more expressive than TN.

-Third, and most importantly, the Autoregressive Neural TensorNet models scale well for larger systems.
-Compared to DMRG, the elementwise and blockwise Autoregressive Neural TensorNet models continue to compute lower ground state energies even as the system size grows larger.
-This is important because the DMRG memory cost is dominated by the bond dimension $\chi$, which limits its use in practice for large system sizes.
-According to the complexity analysis in Sec.~\ref{sec:sampling}, ANTN has lower complexity than tensor network and thus scales better for larger systems.

-Figure \ref{fig:elementwise-vs-dmrg} visualizes the scalability of Autoregressive Neural TensorNets compared to DMRG.
-The figure plots the difference in computed energy between the elementwise ANTN and DMRG with bond dimension 1024.
-Lower energies signify better performance for the elementwise ANTN.
-As the system size increases, the elementwise ANTN outperforms DMRG in all cases.
-We notice that for large $J_2$, the the system goes into a stripped phase \cite{Nomura_2021}, which can be less challenging for DMRG calculation.
-Nevertheless, our ANTN still outperforms DMRG on the $12\times12$ system.
+In addition, the ANTN models scale well for larger systems.
+Figure \ref{fig:elementwise-vs-dmrg} visualizes the scalability of ANTN compared to MPS.
+The figure plots the difference in per site energy between the elementwise ANTN with bond dimension 8 and MPS with bond dimension 1024 for $J_2=0.2,0.5,0.8$ where lower energies signify better performance for the elementwise ANTN.
+Compared to MPS, the ANTN models compute better ground state energies as the system size grows larger.
+As the system size increases, the elementwise ANTN with bond dimension 8 starts to outperform MPS with bond dimension 1024.
+Even at $J_2=0.6$, where the elementwise ANTN is slightly worse than MPS, the difference gets significantly smaller at $12\times12$ compared to $10\times10$ (Table~\ref{table:performance}).
+In fact, the elementwise ANTN achieves such a performance using only $\sim 1\%$ the number of parameters of MPS.
+We note that for large $J_2$, the system goes into a stripped phase \citep{Nomura_2021}, which can be less challenging for MPS to represent.
+Nevertheless, in almost all cases our ANTN still outperforms MPS on the $12\times12$ system.
+MPS has a cost dominated by the bond dimension (quadratic for memory and cubic for computational), which limits its use in practice for large system sizes that require large bond dimensions.
+According to the complexity analysis in Sec.~\ref{sec:sampling}, ANTN has lower complexity than TN and thus scales better for larger systems.

-We note that our results at $J_2=0.5$ on a system size of $8 \times 8$ outperform the recently developed method of matrix product state backflow, which integrates MPS with Restricted Boltzmann Machines~\citep{Lami_2022}.
-We also provide additional benchmarks with other ansatz as well as at $J_2=0$ in Appendix~\ref{app:benchmark}.

-Our results provide strong evidence that Autoregressive Neural TensorNets integrating tensor networks and autoregressive neural networks perform more powerfully than either individually, achieving state-of-the-art results.